top of page

 Rabbi Yitzchak Ginzburg explains,

 “The word for “delight” (v’haricho) has the same root as the word “smell,” (rayach).
 The Sages interpreted this to mean that the Mashiach will be able to judge through the sense of smell.
-According to tradition, the four senses of sight, hearing, taste and touch were all blemished due to their participation in the sin of eating from the tree of knowledge of good and evil in the garden of Eden.
+According to tradition, the four senses of sight, hearing, taste, and touch were all blemished due to their participation in the sin of eating from the tree of knowledge of good and evil in the Garden of Eden.
 Only the sense of smell does not appear in the verses describing the sin, thus retaining its original pristine state.
 The common expressions “something doesn’t smell right,” and “this stinks” used to illustrate situations that feel intuitively wrong, allude to the association between smell and judgment.
 Smell is connected to intuition and inspiration, both of which emanate from a superconscious level above logic and reason.
 Inner.org, Mashiach and Jewish Leadership

 There is a Chassidic story told of a day that people thought that the Messiah had come,

-“One day, some time after the saintly Rabbi Menachem Mendel of Horodok (formerly of Vitebsk) had settled in Eretz Yisrael, he heard a great tumult in the street.
+“One day, sometime after the saintly Rabbi Menachem Mendel of Horodok (formerly of Vitebsk) had settled in Eretz Yisrael, he heard a great tumult in the street.
 When he asked what it was all about, he was told that a Shofar blast had been heard from the top of a high mountain, and people said that this was the long-awaited Shofar of Mashiach.
 (In fact, as was later found out, the blast had been the doing of some crazed individual who had climbed to the top of the mountain.)
 The tzaddik opened his window and said, “No, he hasn’t come; I can’t smell the fragrance of Mashiach.”
 Chassidim at the time asked one another, “Why did Reb Menachem Mendel have to open the window?”
 And they answered, “Because his room was always infused with the fragrance of Mashiach.”
 [2]

 The Ketoret